raymusvibe/statement-processor/README.md

 - JUnit 5,
 - Docker
 - OpenCSV
-- Jackson-XML
+- JAXB

 ## Architectural choices

 - Chose Spring boot for its rapid application development properties
 - Swagger integrates easily with Spring boot to create an easy-to-use interface to interact with the API
-- OpenCSV and Jackson-XML are very competent libraries for parsing CSV and XML data
+- OpenCSV and JAXB are competent libraries for parsing and validating CSV and XML data

 ## Areas for additional development